deanagan/deanagan.github.io/_posts/2020-05-25-Discovering-Typescript-Enums.md

       related: true
 ---

 Coming from an OOP, C-based language (C++, C#), enums are essentials when it comes to making magical specific numbers into human-readable names.
-With Typescript, enums have some slightly added functionality than the other languages.
+With Typescript, enums are similar, but have differences from other languages.

 ## 1. Enums Under The Hood